lino-framework/book/docs/admin/preview.rst

 General infrastructure
 ======================

-A preview site is implemented as a subdomain with its own project directory, Python environment and database.
+A preview site is a separate :term:`Lino site` with its own subdomain, its own project directory, Python environment and database.
+But that data is just a mirror of another site, usually the :term:`production site`.

+A same :term:`site operator` will have a a series of sites, one in "production" state and maybe another in "preview" state.
+Every site has its "life cycle" : it typically starts as a "preview" site, then becomes the "production" site, and maybe afterwards remains alive for some time as the "old" site.

-You give your project directories **neutral code names** that are like "anna", "berta", "claudia"... (not "old", "new", "testlino" or "prod").
+Remember that virtual environments cannot change their name.
+So please give your project directories neutral names like "mdg1", "mdg2", "mdg3". **Do not** call them not "preview", "old", "new", "testing" or "prod".

+..

   Keep all your projects under a common root directory, e.g. :file:`/usr/local/lino`.

   In that directory you have the real project directories ("anna", "berta", "claudia"), and two symbolic links ``prod`` and ``preview``.

   You will have **two vhosts on your web server**, one for production and one for preview.
 Each vhost should refer to their project directory using the symbolic links so that you can switch easily which project is being served as which site.

 Setting up a preview site